Vision Statement

 The Vision

-When I was little and growing up, the only time we got books to read was when they were donated to my family, or if I checked them out from the school or public library.
+When I was tiny and growing up, the only time we got books to read was when they were donated to my family, or if I checked them out from the school or public library.
 I had such horrible anxiety during class, that reading at home was my safe place, my calm, my refuge.
 Having dyslexia made everything I loved harder; writing, reading, and playing piano.
 But, it didn't stop me from reading whatever I could get my hands on.
-We owned a ten-inch TV, and half the time it didn't work, so my siblings and I relied on stories and the occasional tree climbing.
-When I started self-publishing, it was (and still is) a hobby.
+We owned a ten-inch TV and half the time it didn't work, so my siblings and I relied on stories and the occasional tree climbing.
+It was (and still is) a hobby when I started self-publishing.
 I didn't do it to make money.
 I needed to write.
 The characters needed me to write their stories.
 But, after the sixth or seventh book, I had to question why I continued to invest so much money and time into something that was not breaking even.
-This is when my vision came to the surface that had been there all along.
+This was when my vision came to the surface that had been there all along.
 I want my books in school libraries and public libraries.
 There are so many kids that do not have the luxury of going to a bookstore and buying books off the shelves.
 Their only connection to adventures is to have free access.
 So, I rebranded myself, updated my website, reached out to a marketing firm specific to public school districts, and started on the path I was meant to be on all along.
 But then I took it another step further.
 So many of my books touch on sensitive subjects, so I wanted to donate proceeds to charities benefiting underserved groups.
-On this page, you will find the charities that Velvet Pumpkin Books donates proceeds to based on the topic.
+On this page, you will find the charities that Velvet Pumpkin Books donate proceeds based on the topic.

 The Proceeds